rixbeck/bolt-composer-webroot/README.md

 ##Bolt Stack

-Bolt stack is a branch of bolt-composer-webroot skeleton for ensuring some basement of building a stackable aplication on top of Bolt.
+Bolt stack is a fork of bolt-composer-webroot skeleton for ensuring some basement of building a stackable aplication on top of Bolt.

 ###Install Bolt as a Web-Root Composer Package